tldr-pages/tldr/pages/linux/wifi-menu.md

 # wifi-menu

-> An easy to use interactive menu to setup network.
+> Interactively connect to a wireless network.
 > More information: <https://manned.org/wifi-menu>.

 - Setup a wireless connection interactively: